 Step 1 – Bus from Puerto Escondido towards Pochutla

 First you will go to the ADO/OCC bus station in Puerto Escondido – Terminal Puerto Escondido (see screenshot below).
 Buy a bus ticket on any bus running to Pochutla or Huatulco, but request to get off at the “Crucero de San Antonio”.
-Make sure you tell the ticket vendor this is your stop, as it will be a cheaper ticket than going all the way to Pochutla or Huatulco.
+Make sure you tell the ticket vendor this is your stop, as the ticket price will be less than going all the way to Pochutla or Huatulco.

-Be sure to also tell the bus driver when you get on that you are getting off at “Crucero San Antonio”.
+Be sure to also tell the bus driver when you board that you are getting off at “Crucero San Antonio”.

 Step 2 – Taxi or Pasajero from Crucero San Antonio to Mazunte, San Agustinillo, Zipolite